DtxdF/AppJail.docs/docs/source-tree.md

 ...
 ```

 As you can see, there is not enough information for this release.
-Of course, the architecture, the version and the name, but when using `appjail fetch src` AppJail will set `ARCH` to `TARGET` instead of `TARGET_ARCH`.
+Of course, the architecture, the version and the name, but when using `appjail-fetch(1)` `src` AppJail will set `ARCH` to `TARGET` instead of `TARGET_ARCH`.
 As you can see below there is an ambiguity.

 ```console
 # make -C /usr/src targets